0Abhishek0Singh/Grammarly/README.md

 <!-- ABOUT THE PROJECT -->
 ## ABOUT THE PROJECT
-The goal of the project is to understand and build a End-To-End MLOps lifecycle from  model building, monitoring, configurations, testing, packaging, deployment to cicd, etc.
+The goal of the project is to understand and build a End-To-End MLOps lifecycle from  model building, monitoring, configurations, testing, packaging, deployment to CI/CD, etc.

 ![pl](images/frame1.jpg)